 Usually, a change in income gives rise to the need for change in child support.
 This change, however, does not happen automatically.
 If a parent loses his or her job or receives a substantial change in income, a motion must be filed.

 It is wise for parents to do this as soon as possible - before child support payments become overdue.
 They can begin by calling Family Law San Diego at (619) 577-4900.
-Our child support lawyers in San Diego can help you navigate this situation as quickly and effectively as possible.
+Our child support lawyers in San Diego County can help you navigate this situation as quickly and effectively as possible.

 As skilled litigators, mediators, and negotiators, our firm is prepared to handle any type of family law case.